 Persons must be at least 18 years of age to apply for a marriage license.
-If either person is age 16 or 17, both parents of this person must sign the marriage application.
-If the parents are divorced, the custodial parent must produce legal custody documents at the time of application.
+If either person is age 17, there are additional requirements pursuant to O.C.G.A.
+19-3-36, effective July 1, 2019.

 When applying for a Marriage License, applicants must present either a valid driver’s license, other identification card with photo and birth date, or valid passport.

 If either applicant has had a prior marriage they will need to produce, at the time of application, a copy of the Final Judgment or Decree of Divorce signed by the Judge of Superior Court, or if either applicant’s former spouse is deceased a death certificate will be required.

 No Blood Test is Required

 As of July 1, 2003, blood tests are no longer required to obtain a marriage license.

 Both parties will be required to be present at the Hall County Probate Court at the time of application in order to sign the application.

 You may qualify for a waiver of the application fee if you attend a qualifying premarital education program pursuant to Georgia House Bill 378 which entails a minimum of 6 hours of counseling.
 You must present this Certification of Qualifying Premarital Education Program Form (PDF) at the time of application in order to receive the discount on your license.
 It must be a form complete with original signatures, not scanned or copied and a proper notary signature.

 |Vital Records Recording Fee